Updated February 2020. For a printable handout of this information, click here.

 3. HSUS puts more into its pension plan and Caribbean hedge funds than it gives to pet shelters.
 Between 2012 and 2014, HSUS put over $50 million in Caribbean investments while also putting nearly $10 million into its pension plan.

 4. While it raises money with pictures of cats and dogs, HSUS has an anti-meat vegan agenda.
 Speaking to an animal rights conference in 2006, HSUS’s then-vice president for farm animal issues stated that HSUS’s goal is to “get rid of the entire [animal agriculture] industry” and that “we don’t want any of these animals to be raised and killed.”

 8. HSUS receives poor charity-evaluation marks.
-CharityWatch (formerly the American Institute of Philanthropy) has issued several “D” ratings for HSUS in recent years over the group’s wasteful spending practices.
+CharityWatch (formerly the American Institute of Philanthropy) has issued several “D” ratings for HSUS over the group’s wasteful spending practices, including in its Winter 2019 guide.
 Additionally, the 2013 Animal People News Watchdog Report discovered that HSUS spends 55 percent of its budget on overhead costs.

 10. Given the massive size of its budget, HSUS does relatively little hands-on care for animals.
 While HSUS claims it “saves” more animals than any other animal protection group in the US, much of the “care” HSUS provides is in the form of spay-neuter assistance.
 In fact, local groups that operate on considerably slimmer budgets, such as the Houston SPCA, provide direct care to more animals than HSUS does.